 Believe it or not, it’s been four years already since France‘s climactic showdown against Croatia in Moscow.
 That can only mean one thing: another World Cup is about to begin.
 From November 21 until December 18, there’ll be highs, lows, and nail-biting moments that fans will be discussing for a long time afterward.
-Best of all, there’s no need to travel; you can watch the 2022 World Cup online (and in many cases, free of charge) even if you don’t have cable TV.
+Best of all, there’s no need to travel; you can watch the 2022 World Cup online using VPN, even if you don’t have cable TV.

 We only recommend watching official World Cup streams.
 While third-party streams are unfortunately inevitable, they often provide a very poor experience.
 You’ll usually find that the video is low-quality, with a feed that stops and starts (assuming it stays online for any real amount of time).
 Given how rarely the FIFA World Cup happens, why risk missing the end of a pivotal match when there are legitimate free (or low-cost) sources available?

 The World Cup will be broadcast almost everywhere but not every network will have commentary in your preferred language.
-To regain access to your usual streaming services while traveling abroad, just use a Virtual Private Network (VPN).
+To regain access to your usual streaming services while traveling abroad, you can use a Virtual Private Network (VPN).

-How to live stream the FIFA World Cup from anywhere
+How to watch the World Cup from anywhere with a VPN

 VPNs are privacy tools that encrypt your internet traffic, shielding your activities from anyone who might be watching.
 However, they’re also helpful for unblocking your favorite streaming services during a trip abroad.

-Here’s how to watch the 2022 World Cup from anywhere:
+Here’s how to watch the 2022 World Cup with a VPN: